- Watch Straps

 December 14, 2021

-If you are a die-hard G10/NATO user, you probably have multiple straps you can ring the changes with.
+If you are a die-hard military watch strap user, you probably have multiple straps you can ring the changes with.
 They are inexpensive, look good and can radically change the appearance of a watch.
 From James Bond to Heritage Military there are countless fabric designs to choose from so you could be forgiven for thinking there are few avenues left for the design gurus to explore.
-However, you would be wrong as possibly the most striking NATO yet has been released by ZULUDIVER in the form of the Crazy Horse Leather NATO.
+However, you would be wrong as possibly the most striking watch strap yet has been released by ZULUDIVER in the form of the Crazy Horse Leather watch strap.

 ZULUDIVER Crazy Horse straps are cut and crafted from oiled 'crazy horse' pull-up premium leather.
 Pull-up leather is a natural, breathable leather, also known in the industry as waxed leather.
 The material is infused with hot oils and waxes during tanning.
 This process creates an extremely durable material which does not crack and produces uniquely beautiful hues and patina patterns where the material reacts with the skin and where it bends and rubs.

-Solid steel keepers and buckles have been fitted to the new strap to retain the essential elements of a NATO.
-ZULUDIVER have also detailed the NATO with a hot-stamp line around the edge, and hand painted and sealed the edges with coloured stain.
+Solid steel keepers and buckles have been fitted to the new strap to retain the essential elements.
+ZULUDIVER have also detailed the strap with a hot-stamp line around the edge, and hand painted and sealed the edges with coloured stain.
 This strap is available in 18mm, 20mm or 22mm and two brown colours (although more will follow).
 As a reassuring mark of the authentic quality ZULUDIVER has been branded onto the inside of the leather.

 First impressions of the strap conjured up a distinctly vintage feel.
 While the 20mm straps looked good on a steel Rolex or Omega for me the Crazy Horse sat best on older style watches which complemented the rich patina the strap develops, mirroring the aging process we all love so much on the dials and lume of vintage time pieces.